jrh3k5/l10n-maven-plugin/README.md

 * Number of translation keys found in the authoritative source and not this translation
 * Number of translation keys found in this translation and not found in the authoritative source
+* The percentage of completion of the translation as compared to the authoritative source

 ### Configuration